Current Team Members:

 May 2023 – present

 Auralia is currently completing her PhD in Education at UNB with funding from the Social Sciences and Humanities Research Council’s Joseph-Armand Bombardier Canada Graduate Scholarship (CGS) Doctoral Award.
 Her research is focused on student belonging and well-being.
-She teaches a community-engaged learning course at St Thomas University (STU), where she brings together non-profit community organizations and students to theorize community, university, and what it means to belong.
-She currently holds a Harrison McCain Faculty Research Grant from STU for data mobilization work with the Promise of Home team, and will be coordinating the Home is Here audio-visual exhibit.
+She has taught a community-engaged learning course at St Thomas University (STU), where she brought together non-profit community organizations and students to theorize community, university, and what it means to belong.
+She has held a Harrison McCain Faculty Research Grant from STU for data mobilization work with the Promise of Home team, and coordinated the Home is Here audio-visual exhibit.

 Charles Pan (He/Him)